JOGS: Joint Optimization of Pose Estimation and 3D Gaussian Splatting: Introduction

-In this paper, to address these challenges, we propose a unified framework that jointly optimizes the camera poses and the 3D Gaussian representations without requiring pre-calibrated inputs.
+In this paper, to address these challenges, we propose \textbf{JOGS} that \textbf{J}ointly \textbf{O}ptimizes the camera poses and the 3D \textbf{G}aussian \textbf{S}platting representations without requiring pre-calibrated inputs.
 In addition to the losses used in the standard 3DGS algorithm~\cite{10.1145/3592433}, our framework introduces a reprojection loss to penalize the inconsistencies between different views.
 After an initial coarse pipeline setup, the camera poses are subsequently optimized in conjunction with the 3DGS parameters using the \textit{alternating direction method} (ADM) algorithm~\cite{8186925}.
 In each iteration, the 3DGS parameters are updated following the standard 3DGS algorithm.
-For the refinement of camera poses, we propose a \textit{Lucas-Kanade 3D optical flow} (LK3D) algorithm, which leverages Gaussians and image reprojection errors by integrating image gradients with transformation-based projection error relationships.
+For the refinement of camera poses, we propose a \textit{lucas-kanade 3D optical flow} (LK3D) algorithm, which leverages Gaussian points and image reprojection errors by integrating image gradients with transformation-based projection error relationships.
 This alternating optimization strategy significantly improves pose accuracy and achieves stable convergence even under large camera viewpoint movements or sparse feature distributions.

 For validation, we compare the proposed method with several state-of-the-art methods on three public datasets, including Tanks and Temples~\cite{Knapitsch2017}, LLFF-NeRF~\cite{mildenhall2019llff} and Shiny~\cite{Wizadwongsa2021NeX}.
-The experimental results show that our method outperforms compared methods in novel view synthesis, and achieves high reconstruction quality in different scenarios.
+The experimental results show that our method outperforms the baselines in novel view synthesis, and achieves high reconstruction quality in different scenarios.
 The source code of our method will be released upon paper publication.

 In summary, we make the following contributions:

 (1) we propose a unified framework for joint optimization of 3DGS parameters and camera poses, which does not rely on external tools such as COLMAP;